-There are two primary categories for all crimes: felonies and misdemeanors.
+There are two primary categories of all crimes: felonies and misdemeanors.
 The most significant differences between the two classifications is the way in which the crimes are punished.
 Felony offenses are considered to be more egregious offenses than misdemeanors and carry harsher penalties.
 It is important to remember that every case is unique and that you should seek licensed legal counsel to provide you legal advice regarding the specifics of your case.
-We provide felony bail bonds in Raleigh, NC and Durham, NC when you need them.
+We provide felony bail bonds in Raleigh, NC, and Durham, NC when you need them.

-The bail agents at C.L.
-Collins Bail Bonding are available 24/7 to help you make bail, get out of jail and back to your family, day or night.
+The bail agents at Collins Bail Bonding are available 24/7 to help you make bail, get out of jail and back to your family, day or night.
 We specialize in large bonds, so you can be sure that we can cover all of your bail bonds needs.
 Additionally, we are located just one block from the Wake County Detention Center, so we can be at your service immediately to work towards the quickest release possible.
-We have been in business for over 40 years, and our experience has helped us forge valuable professional relationships with police, judges and prosecutors that help us make sure you don’t spend any more time in jail than necessary.
+We have been in business for over 20 years, and our experience has helped us forge valuable professional relationships with police, judges, and prosecutors that help us make sure you don’t spend any more time in jail than necessary.

 Call us at (919) 205-5322 and we’ll post bond fast.